doomsheep1/Music-to-go-website/README.md

 ![alt text](https://github.com/doomsheep1/Music-to-go-website/blob/main/pictures/title%20banner.PNG "Music-to-go")
 ## Project description
 Music-To-Go is a small website that allows for rental of musical gear or instruments.
 An account is required to login to access the system.
 There are 2 types of account users: Administrator and regular user (client).
-This was a **school assignment** done using mostly HTML and PHP.
+This was a **school assignment** done using mostly HTML and PHP with an object-oriented implementation.
 ### Design specification
 1. The website has pages for:
 	- Registration/login of users